 SOUTH AFRICA: IAPF Trust – is a registered Not-For-Profit and Public Benefit Organisation with 18a status.
 (PBO No: 930045174)

 USA: IAPF Inc. which is a registered not-for-profit corporation with 501(c)(3) status.
 (Tax ID: 32-0408734)

 Each IAPF entity is governed by a Board of Directors or Trustees.
 One member from each Board sits on an international Steering Committee which administrates collaboration and governance between those entities.
 Guidance is sought where needed from key partners, industry experts and the IAPF Advisory Committee.

-Our teams of full time employees in each country we operate in and Green Army of volunteers across the world ensure that the message of conservation keeps spreading.
+Our employees and Green Army team of volunteers across the world ensure that projects are delivered efficiently and effectively and that the message of conservation keeps spreading.
 To all those people, far and wide, we thank-you.